TWilkin/powerpi/kubernetes/README.md

 - **global**:
     - **clusterIssuer** - The name of a [`ClusterIssuer`](https://cert-manager.io/docs/concepts/issuer/) deployed in Kubernetes that should be used for retrieving SSL certificates, default is _null_.
-    - **storageClass** - The name of a [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) deployed in Kuberenetes that should be used when creating persistent storage for services that require this, default is _null_ which will use a custom hostpath class.
+    - **storageClass** - The name of a [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/) deployed in Kubernetes that should be used when creating persistent storage for services that require this, default is _null_ which will use a custom hostpath class.
 Can be defined per service instead of globally if different classes are required per service.
-Effective for `mosquitto`, `database` and [`zigbee-controller`](../controllers/zigbee/README.md) services.
+Effective for `mosquitto`, `database` and [[`zigbee-controller`](../controllers/zigbee/README.md)](../controllers/zigbee/README.md) services.
+See [Storage](#storage) for more details.
 - **mosquitto**:
     - **hostName** - The hostname to utilise in SSL certificates for outside (i.e. sensors/`shutdown` service) cluster connections to MQTT.
 Requires the global `clusterIssuer` option to be set.
 Default is _null_.